tobias-livadariu/lights-on/README.md

-# react-silly-button-game
+# Lights On!

-Here is a Version of my Silly Button "Lights Out" Inspired Web Game Ported to React with TypeScript.
+Here is a Version of my "Lights Out" Inspired Web Game Ported to React with TypeScript.